EdJoPaTo/mqttui/README.md

 #### Windows

-From the latest release, select `mqttui-<version>-<arch>-pc-windows-msvc.zip`

-There are AMD/Intel 64 bit (x86_64) and arm64 (aarch64) binaries for Windows.

-The Zip contains binaries, and the whole folder needs to be extracted and put somewhere useful.
+Download the appropriate `mqttui-<version>-<arch>-pc-windows-msvc.zip` for your architecture and extract the content somewhere useful.

 ### From Source